i05nagai/memorandum/language/english.md

 * binoculars
 * towed
     * your car is about to be towed
+* xerox
+    * Why are you xeroxing a passport?

 ## Sentence
 * What have you been up to?